The annual Orionid meteor shower reaches peak activity on 21 October 2021.

 Peak activity occurs when we pass through the densest part of the stream, and from our perspective the incoming trails appear to originate from the shower radiant, which slowly moves over the duration of the shower.

-The Orionids are associated with comet 1P/Halley, the first such object to be determined as a periodic, or short-period, comet.
+The Orionids are associated with comet 1P/Halley, the first such object to be determined as a periodic comet.

 Halley’s comet returns to perihelion – its closest point to the Sun, every 76 years, and was last in this position on 9 February 1986.